Back

 Onboarding

 Initially, the clients wanted to make illustrations for onboarding but we then changed their minds in favor of a simple list on one screen.
 Why?
-Because it’s MVP and it’s better to be budget conscious.
+Because it’s MVP and it’s better to be budget-conscious.

 QR code

 One of our design references was Bolt — an app for renting scooters.
 The client really liked their QR code screen and wanted us to make something very similar.
 The point is, that the service works only in Europe so we couldn’t access this exact screen.
 We designed the QR code screen with a blurred background, of course, it didn’t look like the Bolt’s at all.
 During the design demonstration, the client specified that the background must be darkened, not blurred.
-We found an article with a screenshot of that screen and met the client’s request.
+We found an article with a screenshot of that screen and accommodated the client’s request.

 Sign in

 The app doesn’t require users to sign in — just link the bank card and go.
-It was done on purpose to not scare users away and not create obstacles on their way to the target action (buying a product).
-But how will the company collect information about users and send them messages about special offers?
-In the future, we plan to allow users to add their phone number and email address.
-For example, to get a discount on the next purchase.Now the sign-in screen looks like that:
+It was done on purpose not to scare users away and not create obstacles on their way to the target action (buying a product).
+But how will the company collect user information and send them messages about special offers?
+In the future, we plan to allow users to add their phone numbers and email addresses.
+For example, to get a discount on the next purchase.
+Now, the sign-in screen looks like that:

 Users can link a card only by entering the full details.
 After the release, we plan to implement Apple Pay and Google Pay.